dannng/dannng.github.io/docs/digital-archives-technical-glossary.markdown

 E.g., raw contents of jpeg as bitstream vs rendering as picture, html doc rendered as audio stream by screen reader

 ### Resource fork
-In HFS [file systems](#file-system), a secondary stream of content that includes extra data, such as GUI placement data determining where a [file](#file) should appear in a window.
+In HFS [file systems](#file-system), a secondary stream of content that includes extra data.
 For executable content, there are other metadata embedded in the resource fork that must be preserved to execute content.

 See also:
 - [Fork (file system)](https://en.wikipedia.org/wiki/Fork_(file_system)) (Wikipedia)